 - Attention-deficit hyperactivity disorder (ADHD)

-- Eating disorder (i.e. anorexia nervosa, binge eating, etc.)
+- An eating disorder (i.e. anorexia nervosa, bulimia nervosa, binge eating disorder, etc.)

 Those who suffer from co-occurring disorders have what is known as a dual diagnosis.
-Specific and individualized treatment is critical to a successful recovery from substance use disorder.
-So, if you or someone you know is suffering from the effects of a mood or mental health disorder along with alcoholism or drug misuse, it’s best to learn as much as possible about dual diagnosis cases.
+Specific and individualized treatment is critical to a successful recovery from drug addiction.
+So, if you or someone you know is suffering from the effects of a mood or mental health disorder along with alcohol addiction or drug abuse, it’s best to learn as much as possible about treatment options for dual diagnosis cases.

-Here at Discovery Institute our dual diagnosis treatment centers in New Jersey work to provide you with information about how to best identify and treat co-occurring disorders.
+Here at Discovery Institute our dual diagnosis treatment centers in New Jersey work to provide you with information about how to best identify and treat mental illness and substance abuse.

 Statistics: The Prevalence of Co-Occurring Disorders

 The 2014 National Survey on Drug Use and Health reported that about 20.2 million people were struggling with a substance use disorder.
-The same report stated that around 7.9 million people were suffering from a mental health disorder in addition to substance misuse in the United States.
-Although most of those who reported having co-occurring disorders were men, many women also suffer from mental health and substance use disorders.
+The same report stated that around 7.9 million people were suffering from a mental health disorder in addition to substance abuse in the United States.
+Although most of those who reported having a dual diagnosis were men, many women also suffer from mental health conditions and substance use disorders.

-People who have co-occurring disorders (also known as comorbidity or dual diagnosis) may either have an alcohol use disorder (AUD) or a substance use disorder (SUD) and mental health issues simultaneously.
+People who have a dual diagnosis (also known as comorbidity or co-occurring disorders) have a substance use disorder (SUD) and mental health issues simultaneously.
 Some individuals may be struggling with both of these disorders.

-One of the main questions that come up in regards to dual diagnosis cases is whether the mental health disorder or the substance use problem occurred first.
+One of the main questions that come up regarding dual diagnosis cases is whether the mental health disorder or the substance use problem occurred first.
 The truth of the matter is that the order of occurrence varies from person to person.
 In other words, sometimes substance dependence comes first and leads to the development of a mood disorder or mental illness.
 In other cases, it’s the other way around.

 Sometimes, individuals who are dependent on alcohol or drugs may develop disorders such as anxiety or depression.
 There are also situations in which people who have disorders like OCD or PTSD turn to alcohol or drugs for relief from the symptoms they’re experiencing.